Want to better protect your RubyGems.org account?

 When you register a new device or enable MFA for the first time, we will enable MFA for both the UI and the API.
-If you go to the edit settings page again, in the multifactor authentication section, you will see a dropdown menu with three options:
+If you go to the “Edit Settings” page again, in the “Multi-factor Authentication” section, you will see a dropdown menu with these options:

 - UI only (Deprecated): sign in from browser, updating MFA levels and resetting password will require OTP code.
 These are referred to as UI operations.

 - UI and API: UI operations,